SeriesOfUnlikelyExplanations/onward-blog/source/Sara-Quotes/index.md

 6. "I'm going to give the wiggles to grandma joan and she can give them back to me later."
 Then she wanted up in the backpack

 7. "Why can't we steal things from people when they need them?"

+8. "I just felt a stinky smell" after tooting in the tubby